-1.2.4 Configuring Publisher
+1.2.3 Configuring Publisher

-Publisher integrates into Superdesk simply by adding new option Web Site Management to its main left-hand sidebar navigation.
+Publisher integrates into Superdesk simply by adding new option Publisher Settings to its main left-hand sidebar navigation.

-This option, when chosen, opens Publisher configuration which allows setting one or more websites.
+This option, when chosen, opens Publisher configuration which allows configuring one or more websites.
 Setting a website actually means defining routes, creating navigation menus (whose menu items are linked to these routes), and creating content lists.